Shiv9993/symphony-node/README.md

 # use ctrl+c to exit logs
 ```
 ## wait atleast 10 - 30 min for sync
-you can waitch logs ... when you can see the commits and txn in the logs then get the faucet
+watch logs  ... when until you can see the commits and txn in the logs then get the faucet
-it may take around 10 - 30 min
+it might take around 10 - 30 min

 ## create wallet
 ```console